autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/ground-lidar-calibration.md

 provided from TIER IV.

 Then we will continue with adding vehicle_id and sensor model names to the `ground_plane.launch.xml`.
 (Optionally, values are not important.
-These parameters Overrode from launch argument)
+These parameters will be overridden by launch arguments)

 ```diff
 + <?xml version="1.0" encoding="UTF-8"?>